imranpollob/my-website-astro-current/src/content/blog/blockchain-and-ethereum-fundamentals/02-centralized-vs-decentralized-understanding-the-core-difference/index.md

 ---

-👉 In the next post, we’ll dive into **Ledgers**, the foundation of how blockchains record and maintain data securely.
+👉 In the next post, we’ll dive into [**Ledgers**, the foundation of how blockchains record and maintain data securely](/blog/blockchain-and-ethereum-fundamentals/03-ledgers-in-blockchain-how-transactions-are-tracked)                                                                                     .